 3. Calculate the cost of a pop-up shop

 One major advantage of pop-up shops is that they’re typically less expensive than a permanent storefront.
 Thanks to their temporary lifespan and flexibility in location, pop-up shops tend to come with fewer financial commitments.
-In a pop-up shop survey conducted by Storefront, 44% of retailers surveyed reported spending less than $5,000 on their pop-up space.

 Still, there are some important costs to consider (and things you’ll need) when opening a pop-up shop, including:

 - Rent of a physical location or stall